 Supported on GK110 M-class and X-class Tesla products from the Kepler family.
 Not supported on Quadro and Tesla C-class products.
+Low Double Precision and All On modes are the only modes available for supported GeForce Titan products.

 Current The GOM currently in use.

 Pending The GOM that will be used on the next reboot.

 PCI

 Basic PCI info for the device.
 Some of this information may change whenever cards are added/removed/moved in a system.
 For all products.

 Bus PCI bus number, in hex

 Device PCI device number, in hex

 Domain PCI domain number, in hex

-Device Id PCI vendor device id. in hex
+Device Id PCI vendor device id, in hex

 Sub System Id PCI Sub System id, in hex

 Bus Id PCI bus id as "domain:bus:device.function", in hex

-GPU Link information

-The PCIe link generation and bus width
+GPU Link information The PCIe link generation and bus width

 Current The current link generation and width.
-These may be reduced when the GPU is not in
+These may be reduced when the GPU is not in use.

-use.

 Maximum The maximum link generation and width possible with this GPU and system configuration.
 For example, if the GPU supports a higher PCIe generation than the system supports then this reports the system PCIe generation.

+Bridge Chip

-Bridge Chip Information related to Bridge Chip on the device.
-The bridge chip firmware is only present on boards with more than one GPU.
+Information related to Bridge Chip on the device.
+The bridge chip firmware is only present on certain boards and may display "N/A" for some newer multiGPUs boards.

 Type The type of bridge chip.
 Reported as N/A if doesn't exist.

 Firmware Version The firmware version of the bridge chip.
 Reported as N/A if doesn't exist.

+Replay counter

+This is the internal counter that records various errors on the PCIe bus.

+Tx Throughput

+The GPU-centric transmission throughput across the PCIe bus in MB/s over the past 20ms.
+Only supported on Maxwell architectures and newer.

+Rx Throughput

+The GPU-centric receive throughput across the PCIe bus in MB/s over the past 20ms.
+Only supported on Maxwell architectures and newer.

+Fan Speed

-Fan Speed The fan speed value is the percent of maximum speed that the device's fan is currently intended to run at.
+The fan speed value is the percent of maximum speed that the device's fan is currently intended to run at.
 It ranges from 0 to 100%.
 Note: The reported speed is the intended fan speed.
 If the fan is physically blocked and unable to spin, this output will not match the actual fan speed.
 Many parts do not report fan speeds because they rely on cooling via fans in the surrounding enclosure.
 For all discrete products with dedicated fans.

+Performance State

-Performance State The current performance state for the GPU.
-States range from P0 (maximum performance) to P12 (minimum performance).
-Clocks Throttle Reasons Retrieves information about factors that are reducing the frequency of clocks.
+The current performance state for the GPU.
+States range from PO (maximum performance) to P12 (minimum performance).

+Clocks Throttle Reasons

+Retrieves information about factors that are reducing the frequency of clocks.
 Only on supported Tesla devices from Kepler family.

 If all throttle reasons are returned as "Not Active" it means that clocks are running as high as possible.

 Idle Nothing is running on the GPU and the clocks are dropping to Idle state.
 This limiter may be removed in a later release.

 Application Clocks Setting GPU clocks are limited by applications clocks setting.
-E.g. can be changed using nvidia-smi --applications-clocks= SW Power Cap SW Power Scaling algorithm is reducing the clocks below requested clocks because the GPU is consuming too much power.
-E.g. SW power cap limit can be changed with nvidia-smi -power-limit= HW Slowdown HW Slowdown (reducing the core clocks by a factor of 2 or more) is engaged.
-This is an indicator of:
+E.g. can be changed using nvidia-smi --applications-clocks=

+SW Power Cap SW Power Scaling algorithm is reducing the clocks below requested clocks because the GPU is consuming too much power.
+E.g. SW power cap limit can be changed with